otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 ### Design Reflection

-Before approval, write a short paragraph (not a list) answering:
+Before approval, write a short paragraph answering:

 1. What is your application and what is it for?
 2. Why did you choose these models?
 What real-world relationships connect them?